-Located at All Saint’s Indian Mission in south Minneapolis, First Nations Kitchen serves a Sunday night supper for the people in the neighborhood.
+Located at All Saint’s Indian Mission (corner of Longfellow Avenue and 31st Street, entering via 31st St. door) in south Minneapolis, First Nations Kitchen serves a Sunday night supper for the people in the neighborhood.
 The goal is to serve healthy, organic, food, based on the ancestral diet of the First Nations people, in a welcoming, family environment.
 The target clientele is the indigenous community in the Twin Cities, residents of nearby Little Earth of the United Tribes housing community and people from the neighborhood.
 All ages welcome (you must be 14 or older to serve food).

 Every fourth Sunday of the month we collect a second offering during the services to provide quarterly donations to local food and housing ministries.
 Each year we donate $2200 each to the following ministries: TRUST, Urban HomeWorks, Our Saviour’s Shelter, First Nations Kitchen, and Joyce Food Shelf.
 Click here to donate now (choose Food & Shelter category).
 Your generosity is very much appreciated!

 Earth Matters is St. John’s initiative to work against the harmful effects of climate change.
 It is dedicated to encouraging people to mindfully change how they live, how they pray and how they work for systemic change.
 It consists of three sub-groups working in distinct yet overlapping areas:

 The Spiritual Practice group seeks to bring consciousness of the Earth and its health to your daily spiritual practice.

 The Practical Action group encourages people to gradually reduce their carbon footprint and begin to live a life of health and sustainability.

 The Systemic Change group provides opportunities for people to engage in changing the systems that contribute to climate change.